MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidisinterpersonalfax-canonical-property.md

 api_type:
 - COM
 ms.assetid: 061c83ae-f561-41d8-a575-ef27e65c7f97
-description: "Indicates whether the item is an internet fax item."
+description: "Indicates whether the item is an internet fax item for Outlook 2013 or Outlook 2016."
 ---

 # PidLidIsInterpersonalFax Canonical Property